-In 2022, we surveyed 250+ in-house recruitment, talent acquisition and employer branding teams about their social media habits, challenges and best practices.
+Last year, we surveyed 100+ in-house recruitment, talent acquisition and employer branding teams about their social media habits, challenges and best practices.
 We round up the key statistics and trends from this social recruiting research below.

 See how your team compares and get ideas for your social media recruiting strategy by finding out:

-- What percentage of recruitment teams are currently using social media?
+- What percentage of teams are currently using social media?

-- Which are the most-used social media channels for recruitment?
+- Which are the most-used social media channels?

-It’s clear from our research that social media is an important channel of communication for in-house recruiters in 2022, with a huge 96% of teams currently using social media.
-This includes 64% who have dedicated social recruiting and employer branding account(s).
+It’s clear from our research that social media is an important channel of communication for in-house recruiters and employer branding specialists in 2023, with a huge 98% of teams currently using social media.
+This includes 65% who have dedicated social recruiting and employer branding account(s).

 LinkedIn and Facebook are the most-used channels for social recruiting

-One of the newest social media channels, TikTok is used by 14% of recruitment teams.
-While less than 10% use Snapchat, Pinterest and Tumblr.
+One of the newest social media channels, TikTok is used by 23% of recruitment teams.
+While less than 10% use Tumblr.

 Recruiters are focusing their social media strategy on getting more applications

 Need some inspiration for your social media recruiting posts?
-Check out our articles for 23 examples of “we are hiring” social media posts, 21 examples of “welcome new hire” posts, and 37 event promotion examples.
+Check out our articles for 23 examples of “we are hiring” social media posts, 26 examples of “welcome new hire” posts, and 14 employer branding social media examples.

 But what’s the best way to get employees involved in your recruitment activities?
-We put the question to the specialists we surveyed: check out their 9 best practices in our blog post on employer advocacy on social media.
+We put this to the specialists we surveyed as an open-ended question.
+We then categorized their expert tips and ideas below, combining the recommendations from our 2023 and 2022 survey.

 Most teams use content creation tools for their social media posts

-The majority use tools such as Photoshop, native features offered by the social media platforms themselves (such as filters), and PowerPoint templates.
+The majority use tools such as Photoshop, PowerPoint templates, and native features offered by the social media platforms themselves (such as filters).
 Dedicated template platforms such as Canva, Content Stadium and Picart are also some popular alternatives.

 71% of teams face content creation challenges